Introduction for Educators

 Each module includes an INVESTIGATE, UNCOVER, and ENGAGE module that students and teachers can use to explore topics in greater depth in face-to-face classes and online learning formats.

-INVESTIGATE, UNCOVER, ENGAGE MODULES
+INVESTIGATE, UNCOVER, & ENGAGE

 - INVESTIGATE offers learning field trips with historical context and online links to primary source materials, historical timelines, biographies of influential people, interactive websites, and relevant factual information to promote awareness and understanding of the principles, values, institutions, and practices of American democracy.
 Investigating our nation’s governmental history and foundations introduces students to their rights and responsibilities as members of a democratic society.